-Look at the seller’s policies
+Look at the Etsy seller’s policies

-All Etsy sellers have policies that relate to things like returns and exchanges, and it’s very important to look through these before making a purchase, to check their policy on returns or cancelled orders.
+All Etsy sellers have policies that relate to things like returns and exchanges, and it’s very important to look through these before making a purchase, to check their policy on returns or canceled orders.

 Realistically, legit Etsy sellers are going to allow returns, refunds, and cancellations on orders.
 They should also offer exchanges, which shows that they’re willing to let customers swap items or get a refund on a dissatisfactory product.
 Sellers that don’t accept returns or cancellations should be viewed with some scrutiny.

 Granted, because Etsy is such a large and diverse marketplace, a huge range of products are sold on it.
 This includes food products and other intimate items, which are harder for sellers to exchange or accept returns on.